 Key-value stores are used (similar to the hashmap data structure).
 The key is the index key and the value is byte offset of the value in the data file.
 The hash index is stored in memory for fast access.
 When reading the data from the index, we can read the byte offset of the key from the index, and we only need to load the value data from the disk with just one disk seek.
 The data file is append only and compaction and segment merging are performed to reduce the storage

-For a log-structure database, compaction on the log file segments means throwing away duplicate keys in the log and keeping only the most recent update for each key.
+For a log-structured database, compaction on the log file segments means throwing away duplicated keys in the log and keeping only the most recent update for each key.

 Use checksums to delete the corrupted parts of the log